reaper1947/amr_ros2_kmutnb_project/README.md

 # amr_ros2_kmutnb_project

-This repository provides a complete ROS2 simulation/Real environment for a differential drive mobile robot.
+This repository provides a complete ROS2 simulation environment for a differential drive mobile robot.

 The system demonstrates the full robotics pipeline including: